danparn/brumba/README.md

 - from the brumba directory install dependences **npm install mongodb connect cheerio pdfkit**
 - from the brumba directory call the short command **node server** it will default to brumba webserver port 8080 and mongodb localhost:27017
-- to change the defaults: **node server webserverport mongohost:mongoport**
+- to change defaults: **node server webserverport mongohost:mongoport**
 - open Brunba IDE in the browser http://localhost:8080/ide.html, write _yourApp_ name in the field, then create forms/pages/reports/menu
 - open application  http://localhost:8080 and login:
   * Application: yourApp